Edey, Big Ten champ No. 5 Purdue outlast Wisconsin 63-61

 The Badgers called a timeout and got the ball to Max Klesmit, who missed a driving layup attempt as the Kohl Center crowd pleaded for a foul call.

+“I was just trying to get to the rim, get in the paint and make a play,” said Klesmit, who scored a season-high 19 points for a second straight game.
+“I probably should have come to a two-foot stop and controlled myself, but I went off one and missed it.”

-Purdue then stayed ahead and won for just the second time in five games by converting its free throw opportunities.
-Purdue went 9 of 10 on foul shots in the final 1:45 after going 2 of 8 up to that point.
+Purdue then stayed ahead and won for just the second time in five games by converting its free throws.
+Purdue went 9 of 10 on foul shots in the final 3:45 after going 2 of 8 up to that point.

 Wisconsin had the ball while trailing by three on a couple of occasions in the final 10 seconds, but both times Purdue fouled before the Badgers could attempt a tying 3-pointer.

 Morton made just one of two free throws with four seconds left, giving Wisconsin one last shot with the score 63-61.
-Klesmit had just gotten past midcourt when he attempted a potential winning 3-point attempt that fell well short of the basket as the buzzer sounded.
+Klesmit had just gotten past midcourt when he attempted a potential winning 3-point attempt that fell well short of the basket.

-Klesmit scored 19 points and Hepburn added 13 for Wisconsin.
-Fletcher Loyer had 13 for Purdue.

 BIG PICTURE